gkoursiounis/usat/README.md

 Furthermore, it installs a list of locally stored .deb files for applications that do cannot be downloaded through APT.
 Lastly, it offers the possibility to execute a list of shell commands contained in .txt or .sh files that aim in the configuration of installed applications (eg. ssh etc.).

 # Arguments
-- Path to the file contains the APT package list (required)
+Argument structure: -FLAG FILE
-- Configuration file for APT packages & applications (optional)
+- -a: Installs applications & packages from APT.
+Requires: Path to the file contains the APT package list
-- Path to directory containing .deb files that don'ts exist in APT (eg. anydesk etc.) (optional)
+- -c: Configures applications & packages (from APT).
+Requires: Configuration file (.sh or text file) with bash commands
-# Usage
+- -d: Installs .deb files included in a specified directory.
+This files usually do not exist in the apt repository (eg. anydesk etc.).
+Requires: Path to directory containing .deb files

-`./usat.sh APT_PACKAGE_LIST CONFIG_FILE DEB_DIRECTORY`
+Wrong flags are reported.
+Duplicate flags are overwritten.

-Example: `./usat.sh apt_list.txt config.sh (or .txt) ../debs`
+Usage: `./usat.sh -a APT_PACKAGE_LIST -c CONFIG_FILE -d DEB_DIRECTORY` (flags in any order).